The Innovation Course introduces participants to the fundamentals of designing and developing innovative products.

 - The fee includes tuition, access to a Learning Management System that supports the Course, and all required reading materials which are mostly supplied digitally, usually as PDFs.

-- Applicants who are accepted into a Course will receive an invoice issued via email when they are notified of their acceptance.
+- Participants will receive an invoice issued via email when they are notified of their acceptance into the Course.

 - Payment can be made via bank transfer or via credit card online.